-Do you have any dependents — anyone in this world who counts on you to provide for them?
+Do you have any dependents — anyone who counts on you to provide for them?
 If so, then you probably need life insurance.

-Some people (often insurance salesmen) teach that everybody — even children — should have life insurance policies.
-I don’t subscribe to that idea: A good emergency fund should allow you to cover the costs of a child’s funeral should such a tragedy occur.
-Instead, I believe that life insurance is most important for adults with dependents.
-If you’re a single adult, you probably don’t need life insurance.
-But if you’re married, then you need a policy to protect your spouse and children in case you die.
+Some people believe that everybody — even children — should have life insurance policies.
+I don’t subscribe to that idea.
+A good emergency fund should allow you to cover the costs of a child’s funeral should such a tragedy occur.

 What Kind of Insurance to Buy

-There are a lot of different kinds of life insurance out there, and unfortunately most of them are not great deals.
-Some people disagree with me on this, but I’m fairly insistent: The only kind of insurance that makes financial sense is term life insurance.
+There are a lot of different kinds of life insurance out there.
+But the only kind of insurance that makes financial sense is term life insurance.

 Term life insurance is simple and cost effective.
-When you buy your policy, you select the term that it will cover — usually 10, 20 0r 30 years.
+When you buy a policy, you select the term that it will cover — usually 10, 20 or 30 years.
 If you die within that time, your family gets paid the face value of the policy.
-If the term expires while you’re still alive, then you can sign up for a new policy on a new term.
+If the term expires while you’re still alive, you can sign up for a new policy on a new term.

 Term life insurance is very affordable — usually just a few dollars per month for every $100,000 in coverage.
-The shorter the term of your policy, the less expensive it’s going to be (because the chances of you dying in the next 10 years are much smaller than the chances of you dying in the next 30 years).
-On the other hand, a long-term policy locks in your rates for decades; short-term policies will gradually become more expensive as you age.
+The shorter the term of your policy, the less the policy costs.
+But long-term policies have their own benefits.
+They lock your rates in for decades.
+Short-term policies, on the other hand, gradually become more expensive as you age.

-Term life insurance is great because it protects your family during the years when they can least afford to lose you — i.e., your working years.
-If you’ve stayed out of debt, saved and invested well, however, you should have a strong portfolio by the time you retire (say 65 0r 70 years old), and your family can live on the returns from that money after you die.
-This means that you don’t really need insurance when you’re 70 years old — by that point, you’re basically self insured.
-Term life insurance is very compatible with this approach.
+Term life insurance protects your family during the years when they can least afford to lose you.
+If you’ve stayed out of debt, saved and invested well, however, you should have a strong portfolio by the time you retire.
+Your family can live on the returns from that money after you die.
+So you don’t really need insurance when you’re 70 years old.

 How Much Insurance to Buy

-So, you’re getting ready to buy term life insurance — how much do you need?
+So, you want to buy term life insurance.
+How much do you need?

-If you have a house with a mortgage, you may want to add the balance of your mortgage to the value of your life insurance policy — that way your surviving spouse could pay of the house immediately when you die, and then use the balance of the payout to invest for income replacement.
-This is a much more economical option than opting for the “mortgage payoff” insurance that mortgage companies sell.
+If you have a house with a mortgage, you may want to add the balance of your mortgage to the value of your life insurance policy.
+If you do that, your surviving spouse could pay of the house immediately when you die.
+Then your family can use what’s leftover to invest for income replacement.
+This is a much more economical option than the “mortgage payoff” insurance that mortgage companies sell.
 Skip their expensive insurance and add the value of your home into your regular insurance policy.

 There are a lot of subtleties to life insurance, and your individual decisions will depend on your unique life circumstances.
-You should work with a good insurance agent that you trust in order to set up the insurance plan that will be best for your family.
+You should work with a good insurance company you trust to set up the policy that will be best for your family.